micropython/micropython/BUILDING.md

     make BOARD=circuitplayground_bluefruit

 If you aren't sure what boards exist, have a peek in the boards subdirectory of your port.
+If you have a fast computer with many cores, consider adding `-j` to your build flags, such as `-j17` on a 6-core 12-thread machine.

 # Testing